Save Me (Clodagh Rodgers song)

 "Save Me" is a country-influenced pop song written by Guy Fletcher and Doug Flett.
-It was originally recorded in 1976 by the Irish singer Clodagh Rodgers, for her album of the same title, and released as a single.
+It was originally recorded in 1976 by Northern Irish singer Clodagh Rodgers, for her album of the same title, and released as a single.
 The song's narrator describes feeling bored and out of place at a party, and slipping out with the only man she is attracted to.

+Rodgers's recording was featured on Top of the Pops on 6 January 1977, unusually for the show, prior to charting, with the evident expectation of doing so.
+However, UK chart success eluded this version, although it did chart at number 21 in Capital Radio's Top 30 London chart.

-Rodgers's recording failed to chart, but two versions released in the US the following year appeared in Billboard magazine.
+Also two versions released in the US the following year appeared in Billboard magazine.
 A recording of the song by Merrilee Rush debuted on the magazine's Hot 100 in the issue dated June 11, 1977, and reached number 54 during its seven weeks there.
 Her version also had a two-week run to number 49 on the magazine's Easy Listening chart that began the following month, in the issue dated July 2.
 That same issue also marked the first appearance of a recording of the song by Donna McDaniel that made it to number 90 pop over the course of five weeks.